dannybauman/30-day-map-challenge-2025/README.md

 ## Project Overview

 For the **[#30DayMapChallenge](https://30daymapchallenge.com/)**, I wanted to use AI as both creative partner and primary developer.
 The challenge features 30 unique map themes, one per day, and my project explored how top AI models and a variety of AI development platforms could quickly ideate and build map ideas into prototypes.
-I completed about 10 of the 30 days - I had hoped to do more, but these projects took longer than expected and life got busy.
+I completed 11 of the 30 days - I had hoped to do more, but these projects took longer than expected and life got busy.
 Still, I learned a lot and feel like I could go back and do others more smoothly now with what I've learned.
 This project provides a November 2025 snapshot of how good these AI tools are for something like this.

 **Idea**: Prompt across AI platforms, let them work in parallel, use AI to help journal and report everything.